 Loose-tube cable is specifically designed for harsh environments.
 It has a water-resistant gel that surrounds the fibers, which helps the fibers from moisture, making the cable ideal for harsh, high-humidity environments where water or condensation can be a problem.
 The gel-filled tubes can also expand and contract with temperature changes.
 Loose-tube cable has a higher tensile strength than tight-buffered cable.
 But it is not the best choice when cable needs to be routed around multiple bends, which is often true in indoor applications.
 Excess cable strain can force fibers to emerge from the gel.

 Tight-buffered cable is optimized for indoor applications.
 Because it’s sturdier than loose-tube cable, it is more available for moderate-length LAN/WAN connections or long indoor runs, and even direct burial.
 Tight-buffered cable is also recommended for underwater applications.

 Choose the right cable types for your applications can effectively improve network performance and ensure the life span of the whole project.
-FS.COM offers a wide range of loose-tube and tight-buffered cables in different fiber counts and with single-mode fiber or multimode fiber.
-For more detailed information, please visit FS.COM.
+Think twice before choosing fiber optic cable.